TheJobCenter/EmploymentAgency/README.md

 Strictly work in progress !!!!

-Also, the worker.php is not loaded here (wouldn't work on GitHub anyway)
+Also, the worker.php is not currently loaded here (wouldn't work online in GitHub anyway)